yahyatawil/social-voting-machine/README.md

 3.repear some bugs .

-4.support dealing with huge database
+4.support dealing with huge database .

+5.link stackextchange reputation with this voting machine system .

 IN FUTURE: